TIBCOSoftware/snappy-examples/README.md

 ```
 ./gradlew generateAdImpressions
 ```
-We can even verify if the data is getting stored in the adImpressions column table by using snappy-shell.
+We can even verify if the data is getting stored in the aggrAdImpressions column table by using snappy-shell.
-(THIS CANNOT RUN WITH NO LEAD NODE.
-WE COULD BE ONLY SHOWCASING BY IMPLEMENTING THE JOB API? )
+Please make sure your Spark Driver program is running while connecting to snappy-shell.
 ```
 SnappyData-0.2.1-PREVIEW/bin $ ./snappy-shell
 SnappyData version 2.0-BETA
 snappy> connect client 'localhost:1527';
 Using CONNECTION0
-snappy> select count(*) from adImpressions;
+snappy> select count(*) from aggrAdImpressions;
 c0
 --------------------
 134510